TylerYep/wolfbot/README.md

 # Development

 ## October 2019
 Still testing, working on the tail end parts of the game (predictions, encoder, and voting).
+Redid the role initialization yet again using the class method decorator to follow more Pythonic conventions.
+I also added docstrings and the static method decorator to all test file methods to finally silence all of those Pylint warnings.

 ## September 2019